microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Two handed manipulation type

 Specifies how two hand manipulation can transform an object.
-Because this property is a flag, you can select any number of options.
+Because this property is a flag, any number of options can be selected.

 * *Move*: Moving is allowed if selected.
 * *Scale*: Scaling is allowed if selected.